pasquini-dario/PLR/README.md

 #### Dynamic Password Guessing (DPG)

 The script: *dynamicPG.py* is a proof-of-concept implementation of Dynamic Password Guessing.
 The script takes as input the set of attacked passwords (plaintext) and perform DPG on it.
-The generated passwords are then printed on a chosen output file
+The generated passwords are then printed on a chosen output file.

 > USAGE: python3 dynamicPG.py CONF TEST-SET #GUESSES OUTPUTFILE